-At Cookham Nursery School we value experiential play.
+At Maidenhead Nursery School we value experiential play.
 We plan rich and challenging activities and experiences for awe and wonder, designed to spark children's curiosity, engage them and encourage sustained shared thinking.
 We plan for and organise adult led weekly 'Talk Times.'
-We set up an irresistible collection of items to explore, we bake,cook on the fire and observe first-hand the life cycles of caterpillars and chicks.
+We set up an irresistible collection of items to explore, we bake, cook on the fire and observe first-hand the life cycles of caterpillars and chicks.
 These planned experiences ignite children's interest and use of a rich and varied vocabulary.

-We offer lots of learning outdoors to build children's confidence and physical strength and co-ordination, for example through Forest School activities, the Mud Kitchen, physical play equipment and woodwork.
+We offer lots of learning outdoors to build children's confidence and physical strength and co-ordination, for example through forest school activities, the mud kitchen, physical play equipment and woodwork.

 Our environment develops throughout the year, for example we begin with simply joined construction materials and progress towards more complex sets alongside our loose parts.
-Large plastic easy grip nuts and bolts will be gradually supplemented with smaller metal versions to challenge the development of fine motor skills.

 Our environment is consistently and carefully planned to reflect and optimise progress and improve outcomes.
 Children learn a huge amount through the play they choose.
-Adults help to maximise this learning by making sure that we provide a high- quality learning environment, indoors and out.
+Adults help to maximise this learning by making sure that we provide a high-quality learning environment, indoors and out.
 We might plan to keep a particular part of the provision the same to allow a child more time to explore and master a skill, or if a child has reached a particular milestone in a curriculum goal we can introduce a new resource that allows the child to progress onto the next stage of learning.
 We need to be flexible to ensure both the curriculum and child-initiated learning is included.

-We balance Teacher-initiated and Teacher-led learning with Child-led learning.
+We balance teacher-initiated and teacher- led learning with child-led learning.
 'Free Flow' is when children are engaged in play both indoors and out.
 Children engage in the environment, with each other and with us.
 We are observing, assessing, planning for and responding to individual or groups of children all the time.
 As a staff, we discuss individual children regularly so that we all know how best to support each child's learning and development.